VigneshVSV/hololinked/doc/source/howto/index.rst

     :linenos:

 ``instance_name`` is a unique name recognising the instantiated object.
-It allows multiple instruments of same type to be connected to the same computer without overlapping the exposed interface.
-This is mandatory to be supplied to the ``Thing`` parent.
+It allows multiple instruments of same type to be connected to the same computer without overlapping the exposed interface and is therefore a mandatory argument to be supplied to the ``Thing`` parent.
 When maintained unique within the network, it allows identification of the hardware itself.
 Non-experts may use strings composed of characters, numbers, dashes and forward slashes, which looks like part of a browser URL, but the general definition is that ``instance_name`` should be a URI compatible string.